jotech/gapseq/docs/install.md

 sudo apt install libsbml5-dev # debian/ubuntu
 sudo yum install libsbml-devel # fedora/centos
 ```
-For MacOS, libsbml is not part of homebrew but a installation file can be downloaded from [here](https://sourceforge.net/projects/sbml/files/libsbml/5.18.0/stable/Mac%20OS%20X/).
+For MacOS, libsbml is not part of homebrew but an installation file can be downloaded from [here](https://sourceforge.net/projects/sbml/files/libsbml/5.18.0/stable/Mac%20OS%20X/).

 Please make sure, that `libsbml` is installed together with its [fbc-extension](http://sbml.org/Main_Page).